 Can I get an electricity contract without credit history?

 It is possible to get an electricity contract without credit history.
 In Finland, electricity is defined as a fundamental right and companies cannot refuse to sell it on the grounds of default.
 However, an electricity company may charge an additional deposit to a credit-impaired person.
 It is therefore a good idea to find out well in advance before you move house or sign a contract.

 Electricity should be put out to tender whenever possible.
 In many cases, electricity is sold by both stand sellers and telephone sellers, which prevents the buyer from comparing prices between electricity companies.
-This usually means that the price of electricity is not as cheap as it could be.
-Comparing electricity contracts online makes it easier to buy electricity, and you can compare the prices of different electricity companies' contracts before you order - without the electricity seller breathing down your neck.

 How can I terminate my electricity contract?

 A fixed-term electricity contract can only be terminated at no extra cost if you move house.
 Termination of a fixed-term contract is possible with a two-week notice period.

 When you change your electricity contract to another company, the new electricity company will usually terminate the old contract on your behalf.

 Which electricity company can I order a contract from?